 An independent office does not remove the need for some capability within the core part of the ministry of finance, not least to set the office's strategic objectives and manage the high level governance framework.

-For these reasons, many countries, particularly emerging market and transition countries have kept their offices institutionally close to or within the ministry of finance.
+Many emerging market and middle and lower income countries have therefore kept their offices institutionally close to or within the ministry of finance.
 But it is still possible to set up governance, delegation and management arrangements that secure many of benefits that flow from a fuller separation.